In this article:

 At Orchard, our Home Advisors can recommend a vetted and qualified home inspector for your home sale or purchase.
 We can also help you understand your inspection report so you can determine if you need any repairs or additional inspections.

-Our Orchard Buy & Sell service offers a ton of additional benefits as well, all to help you avoid the most stressful aspects of home buying and selling.
+Our Orchard Move First service offers a ton of additional benefits as well, all to help you avoid the most stressful aspects of home buying and selling.
 Instead of waiting for your current house to sell before you can buy your new one, Orchard gives you the ability to shop without your home sale delaying your timeline.
 We’ll also help you make a competitive, non-contingent offer to buy your next home, then sell your current home for top dollar in 120 days or less.